What is pollen?

 Allergy immunotherapy is usually the best treatment option for long-term relief.
 Most patients will experience a significant improvement in allergy symptoms within 6 months of beginning immunotherapy or allergy shots.

-If you need help with your pollen allergy, the allergy doctors & associates at the New York Allergy & Sinus Centers are here to help.
+If you need help with your pollen allergy, the allergy doctors & associates at the NY Allergy & Sinus Centers are here to help.
 We will also help find relief for your asthma, nasal and sinus problems, ENT (ear, nose, and throat) symptoms, food & respiratory allergies, and skin conditions.
 We have the newest testing and treatment, and we offer convenient clinics throughout the NYC metropolitan area: Midtown, Chelsea, and Queens, Murray Hill, and the Upper West Side (UWS).
 To make an appt, call us today at 212-686-4448.